 Community text alert meeting for Firoda

-Gardai in Castlecomer and Kilkenny will hold a Community Text Alert information evening at Firoda School Hall this Friday at 7.30pm.
+Gardai in Castlecomer and Kilkenny will hold a Community Text Alert information evening at Firoda School Hall, tonight Friday at 7.30pm.

 The schemes have been introduced in more than 40 areas in Kilkenny city and county and have been hugely successful to date.